-- Require a minimum 30 metre setback from top of bank on both sides of all watercourses, with an additional 2 metre setback or principle buildings to protect the riparian area - Increase setbacks beyond 30 metres along salmon-bearing watercourses - Require an environmental assessment of ecological units, fish, and wildlife from all developments that have known environmentally sensitive resources, e.g., adjacent to watercourses, shorelines, bird nesting and roosting sites, mammal denning and migration routes - 5.7 Rezone parks, other than those zoned CD, to P1 or P2, as part of the next zoning bylaw update. - 5.8 Encourage a wildlife study of critical mammal habitat and use areas for elk, cougar, and bear. - 5.9 When acquiring parkland within or near the ALR, use subdivision best management practices for ALR related to buffers and connecting wildlife corridors.
+- Require a minimum 30 metre setback from top of bank on both sides of all watercourses, with an additional setback for trails - Increase setbacks beyond 30 metres along salmon-bearing watercourses - Require an environmental assessment of ecological units, fish, and wildlife from all developments that have known environmentally sensitive resources, e.g., adjacent to watercourses, shorelines, bird nesting and roosting sites, mammal denning and migration routes - 5.7 Rezone parks, other than those zoned CD, to P1 or P2, as part of the next zoning bylaw update. - 5.8 Encourage a wildlife study of critical mammal habitat and use areas for elk, cougar, and bear. - 5.9 When acquiring parkland within or near the ALR, use subdivision best management practices for ALR related to buffers and connecting wildlife corridors.